mvpratt/fundhub/README.md

 FundingHub is the registry of all Projects to be funded.
 FundingHub should have a constructor and the following functions:

-createProject([parameters]) - This function should allow a user to add a new project to the FundingHub.
+`createProject()` - This function should allow a user to add a new project to the FundingHub.
 The function should deploy a new Project contract and keep track of its address.
-The createProject() function should accept all constructor values that the Project contract requires.
+The `createProject()` function should accept all constructor values that the Project contract requires.

-contribute([parameters]) - This function allows users to contribute to a Project identified by its address. contribute calls the fund() function in the individual Project contract and passes on all Ether value attached to the function call.
+`contribute()` - This function allows users to contribute to a Project identified by its address. contribute calls the `fund()` function in the individual Project contract and passes on all Ether value attached to the function call.

-In Truffle, create a migration script that calls the createProject function after FundingHub has been deployed.

 ## PROJECT